josiegleeson/direct-rna-5Y-study-2022/README.md

 The custom BamSlam script is available at: https://github.com/josiegleeson/BamSlam
 <br>

-The FASTQ's and FAST5's will be available at: x
+The FASTQs and FAST5s will be available at: x